 Attorney Jeff Wood Leads Consumer Protection Practice

 Jeff’s practice focuses exclusively on protecting consumers from debt collector violations, ensuring personalized attention and aggressive representation.
-His approach combines thorough legal knowledge with a genuine understanding of the stress that debt collection harassment causes.

 What Clients Say About Stopping Harassment

 “Debt collectors were constantly harassing me, and it felt like I had no way out.
-The Wood Law Firm stepped in, and the calls stopped almost immediately.
+The Wood Firm PLLC stepped in, and the calls stopped almost immediately.
 I even received compensation for my troubles.
 Highly recommend their services.”

 “Several collectors wouldn’t stop calling me, even though I kept telling them I didn’t owe the debt they were chasing.
-The Wood Law Firm helped me dispute the debt and get the calls to stop.
+The Wood Firm PLLC helped me dispute the debt and get the calls to stop.
 I can’t thank them enough for their professionalism.”

-“I was scared when a collector threatened to sue me, but The Wood Law Firm helped me understand my rights.
+“I was scared when a collector threatened to sue me, but The Wood Firm PLLC helped me understand my rights.
 They stopped the harassment, and I was able to breathe again.
 Their expertise made all the difference.”

 Frequently Asked Questions About Alliant Capital Management